 We construct a number of different tasks based on the objects that the agent must collect, the task's name specifying the objects to be collected.
 For example, Purple refers to the task where an agent must collect any purple object, while BeigeSquare requires collecting the single beige square.

 For each task, the episode begins by randomly positioning the six objects and the agent.
 At each timestep, the agent receives a reward of -0.1.
 If the correct object is collected, the agent receives a reward of 1 and the episode terminates.
 We first learn to solve a number of base tasks using (soft) deep Q-learning (Mnih et al., 2015; Schulman et al., 2017), where each task is trained with a separate network.
+Each network is trained for 1.5m timesteps to ensure near-optimal convergence.
 The resulting networks are collected into a library from which we will later compose new Q-functions.

-The input to our network is a single RGB frame of size 84×84 , which is passed through three convolutional layers and two fully-connected layers before outputting the predicted Q-values for the given state.
+The input to our network is a single RGB frame of size $84 \times 84$ , which is passed through three convolutional layers and two fully-connected layers before outputting the predicted Q-values for the given state.
 Using the results in Section 4, we compose optimal Q-functions from those in the library.